Soccentric/centralized-log-aggregator-tool/README.md

 ## Features

-- Collects logs from multiple sources using inotify
+- Collects logs from multiple sources using inotify with efficient file position tracking
-- Applies regex-based filtering
+- Applies regex-based filtering with case-sensitive and case-insensitive options
-- Efficient storage with automatic rotation
+- Efficient storage with automatic rotation (up to 5 backup files)
-- Daemon mode for background operation
+- Daemon mode for background operation with proper signal handling
-- CLI tool for searching and tailing logs
+- CLI tool for searching (with line numbers) and real-time tailing with truncation detection

 ## Building